kimkukhwa/FBProphet_Test/README.md

 # FBProphet
-This is a quick starter for time-series analysis with Facebook prophet.
+This is a quick starter for time-series analysis with Facebook prophet, based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.

 # Libraries
 - Pandas